Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-The Parks and Recreation Commission and Office of Operations may designate specific areas within parks and recreational facilities for operation of remote-controlled aircraft.
-Permits may be issued to professional FAA-certified drone operators for cinematography, news-gathering, and other authorized professional activities.
+Parks and Recreation Commission may designate specific areas within parks for public operation of remote-controlled aircraft.
+Professional operators holding FAA Remote Pilot Certificate may obtain permit for cinematography, news-gathering, or other authorized professional activities.

 Restrictions